 Automated scripts (also known as chat bots) provide easy solutions to cumbersome repetitive tasks such as automatic channel assignment, daily summaries, and other little helpers.

-Not everyone lives in city centres or areas where fibre optics frequently provide ample bandwidth to the home.
-More often, particularly in rural areas, single-strand twisted copper wires are the norm.
+As not everyone lives in cities or towns or places where fibre optics usually provide enough bandwidth to the home.
+More often though, particularly in rural areas, single-strand twisted copper wires are the norm.

 These are relatively easy to resolve: